 This bill will prohibit a nonresident alien, foreign business, foreign agent, trustee, or fiduciary associated with the government of any proscribed country referenced in 22 C.F.R. sec.
 126.1 from the purchase, lease, or acquisition of agricultural land in Kentucky or participation in programs administered by the Department of Agriculture, Agricultural Development Board, and Kentucky Agricultural Finance Corporation.
 This bill will allow an existing foreign-owned business to purchase adjacent agricultural land to expand the operations of the business and will exempt foreign ownership or leasing of up to 350 acres for research purposes.
 This bill will establish the Kentucky Foreign Investment Review Board to review applications for appeal for those on the prohibited countries list wishing to purchase, lease, or acquire agricultural land, set forth requirements of the board to approve or deny an application for appeal, establish a process for an application for appeal, and authorize the board to promulgate administrative regulations.
 This bill will also allow an applicant who is denied an appeal to purchase agricultural land to appeal the final decision in Circuit Court.
 This bill will require a county clerk to record an affidavit on any deed that conveys agricultural land and report the affidavit recordings monthly to the Kentucky Foreign Investment Review Board, require the Kentucky Foreign Investment Review Board to report to the Committee on Foreign Investment in the United States each month.
 This bill will also set forth requirements to divest land that has been purchased, leased, or denied without approval of the Kentucky Foreign Investment Review Board, and direct the distribution of sale proceeds.
-This bill has been reassigned to the House Rules Committee and now awaits action by the full House.
+This bill was amended on the House floor to remove the Kentucky Foreign Investment Review Committee.
+This bill was amended in the Senate to allow a nonresident alien, foreign business, foreign agent, trustee, or fiduciary to own, purchase, hold, or develop agricultural land for nonagricultural use provided that the development is completed within five years of acquiring the land.
+This bill passed the Senate 38-0.
+The bill now heads back to the House for their consideration of the Senate amendments.